 The 2017-2018 biennial budget is fiscally prudent with no expected drawdowns to our general fund balance or the contingency reserves.
 In fact, our contingency reserve goal was reached in 2013, one year ahead of schedule.
 This budget, with one exception, includes no new taxes.
-The only new tax is a Public Safety Plan bond measure will be before voters in November.
-If this measure is approved, the City plans to issue bonds in December of 2016 to build three new fire stations, a Justice Center and fully-fund fire equipment and apparatus for 20 years.
+The only new tax is a Public Safety Plan bond measure that was approved by voters in November 2016.
+Once the measure is approved, the City plans to issue bonds in December of 2016 to build three new fire stations, a Justice Center and fully-fund fire equipment and apparatus for 20 years.
 The budget does include an excess levy related to this bond measure to pay the bonds back beginning in 2018.

-The five priorities identified are:
+The seven priorities identified are: